Purpose

 All students diagnosed with asthma are required to have a student asthma kit at school which contains:

-Student asthma kits will be stored the First Aid room.
+Student asthma kits will be stored in the First Aid room.

 Asthma emergency response plan